Introduction to The Big Wave

 ii.
 Now he ran out on the beach and saw it sinking toward the west and he

 These examples show that several things have been compared directly in the novel such as the first shows the ocean angry like a man and the second shows the sun sinking like something heavy.

-- Mood: The novel, The Big Wave, shows a very pleasant mood in the beginning but turns out highly tragic in the middle until it demonstrates a happy and jubilant mood again.
+- Mood: The novel shows a very pleasant mood in the beginning but turns out highly tragic in the middle until it demonstrates a happy and jubilant mood at the end.

-- Motif: Most important motifs of the novel, The Big Wave, are the earth, the sky, the ocean, and the water.
+- Motif: Most important motifs of the novel are the earth, the sky, the ocean, and the water.

-- Narrator: The novel, The Big Wave, has been narrated by the third-person narrator, who happens to be Pearl S. Buck.
+- Narrator: The Big Wave is narrated from the third person point of view, who happens to be the author, Pearl S. Buck.

-- Parallelism: The novel shows the use of parallelism such as,
+- Parallelism: The below examples from the novel shows the use of parallelism,

 i.
 Ocean is there and volcano is there.
 (Chapter-1)

 ii.
 They studied reading and arithmetic and all the things that other children learn in school.
 (Chapter-1)